pwinckles/jdbc-gen/README.md

 basic CRUD operations on single-table entities.
 It does not model entity relationships or operate on aggregates.

-Its niche is executing simple DB operations without the weight and baggage of a proper ORM, the tediousness of JDBC, and no runtime reflection.
+Its niche is executing simple DB operations without the weight and baggage of a proper ORM, the tediousness of JDBC, and does not use runtime reflection.

 ## Dependencies